kamishino/create-ui-app-cli/README.md

 create-ui-app
 ```

+### Workflow

 1.  **First Run**: The tool will detect that no configuration exists.
 It will create a `config.json` file on your system and print the path.
 2.  **Selection**: Choose a template from the list.
 3.  **Project Name**: Enter the name for your new project.
+4.  **Dependency Installation** (New): The CLI will automatically detect your preferred package manager (pnpm, yarn, bun, or npm) and prompt you to install dependencies.
+Simply press Enter to accept (default is Yes), or select No to skip.

 ## Configuration